Secretary for Justice (Macau)

-The Secretary for Justice (Secretaria da Justiça) was a bureau secretary and senior law officer in Portuguese Macau.
+Before December 1999, the Secretary for Justice (Secretaria da Justiça) was a bureau secretary and senior law officer in Portuguese Macau.
 The Secretary headed the Secretariat for Justice, which was responsible for legal affairs and public prosecution in the colony.
-The department was replaced by the Secretariat for Administration and Justice in December 1999.
+The department was replaced by the position of Secretariat for Administration and Justice on 20 December 1999, following the handover of Macau.